pdthomson/DreamBook_FE/README.md

 ### Design
   * By splitting our project into two repositories, we have successfully implemented Service Oriented Architecture for future scalability.
 This Front-End repository is responsible for the user-facing views along with all services and controllers necessary to query our backend's API.
+  * Our team decided to use Google OAuth to log in a user.
+With Google OAuth, the user never has to provide sensitive credentials to our application.
   * One database is utilized on our front-end.
 This is for saving user information from Google OAuth to log in a user.

 ### Setup